Skip to main content

 1. Open the Okta configuration at YOUR-SUBDOMAIN.okta.com/admin

-2. Go to the Applications section in the menu
+2. Go to the Applications section

-1. Initiate login URI:
+1. Initiate login URL:

 AWORK_SUBDOMAIN.awork.com/login

-2. Login redirect URIs
+2. Login redirect URIs:

 1. Open the Auth0 configuration

-2. Go to the Applications section in the menu.
+2. Go to Applications

-1. Application login url:
+1. Application login URl:

 AWORK_SUBDOMAIN.awork.com/login

-2. Allowed callback URIs
+2. Allowed callback URIs:

 3. Allowed web origins:

-☝️Hint: All other settings are already set correctly by default.
+Hint: All other settings are already set correctly by default.

 1. Open the OneLogin configuration under SUBDOMAIN.onelogin.com

-2. Go to the Applications section in the menu.
+2. Go to the Applications section

-1. Login url:
+1. Login URl:

 AWORK_SUBDOMAIN.awork.com/login

-2. Redirect URIs
+2. Redirect URIs:

 https://app.awork.com/enterprise-login